Cooperative Retriever and Ranker in Deep Recommenders: Introduction

+{$\bullet$ \textbf{Training of ranker}.
+The ranker is trained by sampled softmax~\cite{bengio2008adaptive} on top of the \textbf{hard negative items} sampled by the retriever.
+Particularly, instead of working with the ``easy negatives'' which are randomly or heuristically sampled from the whole item set~\cite{rendle2009bpr,zhou2018deep,guo2017deepfm}, the ranker is iteratively trained to discriminate the true positive from the increasingly harder negatives as the retriever improves.
+Therefore, it prevents the ranker from converging too early to a limited discriminative capability.
+Besides, unlike the widely-used exact top-k sampling, we collect informative negative samples from the entire itemset based on the retriever; by doing so, it \textbf{alleviates the false negative issue} and \textbf{closes the gap between the training and inference stages}.}

-The mutual reinforcement of the retriever and ranker will finally result in a highly competitive recommendation accuracy.
-To facilitate the optimized conduct of the proposed framework, a couple of technical designs are introduced for more effective sampling and knowledge distillation, respectively.
-Firstly, knowing that directly sampling from the retriever can be extremely time-consuming when dealing with a large itemset, we propose a \textbf{scalable and adaptive sampling strategy}, where the items favored by the retriever can be efficiently sampled with constant time complexity.
+{It's worth noting that the realization of the above training framework is non-trivial.
+Particularly, both retriever and ranker need to learn from the sampled items; however, the sampling operation on the retriever can be inefficient and biased.
+To overcome such challenges, a couple of technical designs are introduced.} Firstly, knowing that the directly sampling from retriever can be extremely time-consuming when dealing with a large itemset, we develop a \textbf{scalable and adaptive sampling strategy}, where the items favored by the retriever can be efficiently sampled in sublinear time with item size.
 Secondly, the direct knowledge distillation over the sampled items is biased and prone to inferior performances.
-To mitigate this problem, an \textbf{asymptotic-unbiased approximation of KL divergence} is introduced for the compensation of the bias resulting from the sampled items.
-On top of this operation, the retriever will become more consistent with the ranker in terms of the global ranking order.
+To mitigate this problem, we propose a novel \textbf{asymptotic-unbiased estimation of KL divergence} for compensating the bias induced by item sampling.
+On top of this operation, the ranking order of items can be better aligned between the ranker and retriever.

-We conduct comprehensive experimental studies over four benchmark datasets for the evaluation of CoRR.
+We conduct comprehensive experimental studies over four benchmark datasets.
 According to the experiment results, the overall recommendation quality can be substantially improved by CoRR in comparison with the existing training methods.
-More detailed analysis further verifies CoRR's standalone effectiveness to the retriever and ranker, and its general effectiveness as a model-agnostic framework.
-Finally, the contribution of our work is summarized with the following points.
+More detailed analysis further verifies CoRR's standalone effectiveness to both the retriever and the ranker, and its effectiveness as a model-agnostic training framework.
+The {contributions} of our work are summarized with the following points.